dddware/dfill/README.md

 ## Administration

-Create a `config.rb` file at the application route with the following contents :
+Create a `config.rb` file at the application root with the following contents :

     $config = {
         :login => 'dfill',